sluthang/mobile_app/README.md

 Obstacle types:
 1. Walls- non-lethal walls which block your robot from moving through them.
-2. Pits- lethal areas in which your robot will die instantly from entering.
+2. Pits- lethal areas in which your robot will die instantly from entering (or attempting to pass through).
 3. Robots- other robots are 'obstacles' too, treated in a manner similar to walls.
-4. Mines- dropped by Miner type robots, these deal 3 units of shield damage.
+4. Mines- dropped by Miner type robots, these, like pits, instantly kill robots which step on them..

 Robot types:
 1. Sniper- Long range robot, holds one bullet which can be fired over a range of five steps in any cardinal direction.